Soniabel/rsschool-cv/cv.md

 ### Skills

 I know such programming languages: *C++,HTML,CSS,JavaScript and C#*.
-To addaition, I know how to use different usfull programms.
+To addition, I know how to use different useful programs.
 One example of my code:
 ```
 const customName = document.getElementById('customname');